Coast Guard members respond to Haiti with humanitarian aid

-Petty Officer 3nd Class Nick Trimple conducts several medical evacuations in the Cavaillon area, Haiti Aug.
-21, 2021.
-The Coast Guard has committed multiple air and marine assets to conduct humanitarian efforts in the areas affected following a magnitude 7.2 earthquake, Aug.
+A Coast Guard Air Station Clearwater MH-60 helicopter rescue crew conducts several medical evacuations for critically injured Haitian citizens for the first time in the area of Cavaillon, Haiti, Aug.
+21 2021.
+The Coast Guard conducted humanitarian efforts in impacted areas of Haiti following a magnitude 7.2 earthquake, Aug.
 14 2021.
-(Coast Guard photo by Petty Officer 3rd Class Erik Villa Rodriguez)
+(Coast Guard video by Petty Officer 3rd Class Erik Villa Rodriguez)

 |Date Taken: